 (Previous title: "Learning Visual Feature Spaces for Robotic Manipulation with Deep Spatial Autoencoders")

 I'm also active in community service, especially in the education domain.
-I'm the public relations officer for ANova, a student organization that provides access to computer science education for public schools in the UC Berkeley area.
-I'm the webmaster for and a highly active member in Cal Rotaract, which hosts weekly community service events for restoring natural areas, helping the homeless, and much more.
+I was the president of ANova, a student organization dedicated to improving computer science education in low-income communities across the Bay Area.
+I also was the webmaster for and active volunteer in Cal Rotaract, a community service organization that hosts weekly events such as restoring natural areas, helping the homeless, and much more.
 I used to be a lab assistant for the data structures class CS 61B.